BurnYourPc/Sudoku/README.md

 So we can generate sudoku problems with 21 known cells (or even 20 but it's slow).

-In addition we implement a Bottom-down technique generator, but it's not very effective and needs a lot of improvement.
+In addition we implement a Bottom-up technique generator, but it's not very effective and needs a lot of improvement.

 3. Rating Sudoku